-EDL850 Using Quantitative and Qualitative Research for School Improvement - 3 credits
+EDL850 Using Quantitative and Qualitative Research for School Improvement - 3 credits how these strategies may be used to inform school/district decision making.

-Educational leaders must be able to make sound decisions based on meaningful data and proven research.
-In this course students learn the quantitative and qualitative research skills needed in today's climate of school accountability.
-Students review the core strategies of both quantitative and qualitative methodologies and consider how these strategies may be used to inform school/district decision making.
 Each student identifies a researchable question from his/her educational or worksite experience and creates a research design to investigate that question.
 Students will study the meaning of datadriven decision making and design a module to use with the faculty in their schools to develop a school culture where all are informed about the technical skills of research and aware of the importance of quality research in achieving school improvement goals.